Tram types in Adelaide: Type A

 Type A trams were the work-horses of the newly opened lines, including those to Kensington, Marryatville, Maylands, Payneham, Walkerville, North Adelaide, Parkside, Unley and Hyde Park.
 Later they were relegated to the quieter routes such as Croydon and Port Adelaide as larger trams became available.
 They were gradually retired in the 1930s, only to come out of storage in 1941 on account of wartime petrol rationing, which boosted patronage.
 Fifty-eight (and four Type A1 cars) were configured in permanently coupled pairs: although both trams in a pair still needed a conductor to collect fares, the need for only one driver per pair reduced staffing needs by 25 per cent – an important economy during wartime labour shortages.
 The paired trams soon became nick-named "Bib and Bub" after characters created by renowned children's author May Gibbs.
 They stayed in service after the war as the Australian Government continued petrol rationing until 1950.

 Although at the time the MTT was established air brakes were being installed on streetcars in the US since they are much faster in application and release and therefore safer than mechanical brakes, Type A trams were never fitted with them; neither were any trams built before 1920.
 For normal stopping the Adelaide trams had a handbrake, operated by the motorman manually winding a wheel in the cab, and electromagnetic track brakes, energised by power generated by the motors as the cars slowed down, for emergencies.

 Three Type A cars were sold in 1936 to the State Electricity Commission of Victoria.
 The remainder were withdrawn from service by May 1952; many were sold for use as shacks.

-The Tram Museum, St Kilda restored Type A cars 14 and 15 in a major project lasting 15 years.
-In April 2018 they underwent a test run as a coupled "Bib and Bub" set; they are expected to be in regular service in 2019.
+The Tram Museum, St Kilda restored Type A cars 14 and 15 in a major project lasting 15 years, which culminated when they entered service in 2021.

 For Types A1 and A2 trams, see the sections headed "Type B conversion to Type A1" and "Type B conversion to Type A2".